hyoau/jfmt/README.md

-# jfmt: an easy-to-use code format tool for Java
+# jfmt: An easy-to-use code format tool for Java

 ## How to use